paynwahs/Hawker-Search/README.md

-# Hawker Search NTU FYP
+# HawkerSearch (NTU FYP)

-Hawker Search is a mobile-focused web application that leverages Large Language Models (LLMs) to deliver personalized hawker stall recommendations.
+HawkerSearch is a mobile-focused web application that leverages Large Language Models (LLMs) to deliver personalised hawker stall recommendations to customers, as a novel way for elderly and/or low tech literacy hawkers to market their stalls.

 ## Features

-- **Stall Owner and Customer Interfaces**: Separate user interfaces for stall owners and customers.
+### Customer Interface

-- **Customer-Oriented Functionality**: Customers can input their food preferences into a search box (e.g., “I want to eat something spicy”) and receive personalized hawker stall recommendations based on those preferences.
+-   **Powerful Search Function**: Customers can input their food preferences into a search box (e.g., “I want to eat something spicy”) and receive personalised hawker stall recommendations based on those preferences.

-- **Stall Information**: Users can view recommended hawker stall details, including opening hours, metadata (e.g., Halal, vegetarian), and food menus.
+-   **Hawker Stall Information**: Users can view the details of any recommended hawker stall which include location, opening hours, certifications (e.g. halal, vegetarian), and menus (i.e. food items and their descriptions).

-**Stall Owner Exclusive Interface**
+-   **Favourite Hawkers**: Customers can "favourite" hawker stalls they want to visit and view the entire list of favourited hawkers on a dedicated page.

+### Hawker Owner Interface

-- **User-Friendly Onboarding**: A research-backed onboarding process ensures that elderly hawkers or those with low tech literacy can easily join the platform.
+-   **Research-Backed Onboarding Flow**: An onboarding process designed with well-tested user interface and experience (UI/UX) principles tailored to elderly and/or low tech literacy hawkers, so that they can easily join our platform.

-- **Analytics Dashboard**: A one-page marketing analytics page provides hawkers with performance data, search keyword data, and AI-powered insights.
+-   **Insights Dashboard**: A marketing analytics page that provides hawkers with platform performance data (e.g. how many customers they were recommended to), top search keywords (e.g. many customers searched for "spicy"), and actionable business insights.

-### Customer Interface Features

-- **Favorite Hawkers**: Customers can "favorite" hawker stalls they enjoy and view a list of favorited hawkers on a single page.

 ## Tech Stack

-- **Frontend**: Next.js
+-   **Frontend**: Next.js, React
 -   **Backend**: Supabase
 -   **Database**: PostgreSQL (Managed via Supabase)
 -   **LLM integration**: OpenAI GPT, OpenAI Embedding Model

 ---